Module Specification

 Programme Term Type

-1 Software Technical Leadership (MSc) 2 Optional
+1 MSc Software Technical Leadership 2 Optional

-Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.
+Note: The information detailed within this record is accurate at the time of publishing and may be subject to change.